Regional variation: Philippines

-Regional variation in the Philippines is more of an exception than a rule as most of a network's stations across the country simulcast the entire programming lineup seen on that network's flagship station (usually based in Metro Manila).
+Regional variation in the Philippines is more an exception than a rule, as most of a network's stations across the country simulcast the entire programming lineup seen on that network's flagship station (usually based in Metro Manila).
 This practice effective renders most regional stations as relay stations of their parent network's flagship station.

-However, some national networks like GMA have regional variations in selected parts of the country.
+However, some national networks, like GMA, have regional variations in selected parts of the country.
 They feature regional news programmes (each network decides how many different regional variations it wishes to have and which provinces constitute which viewing region).
 Sometimes, whilst network programming is ongoing, stations may insert a ticker tape of advertisements from local/regional companies.

-Prior to ABS-CBN's free-to-air stations' shut down due to the non-renewal of that network's broadcasting franchise, its regional stations used to feature regional programmes beyond news.
-However, most of them had been scaled back dramatically or cancelled altogether due to cost-cutting measures and preparations for the network's impending digital switchover.
+Prior to ABS-CBN's free-to-air stations' shutdown due to the non-renewal of that network's broadcasting franchise, its regional stations used to feature regional programmes beyond news.
+However, most had been scaled back dramatically or cancelled altogether due to cost-cutting measures and preparations for the network's impending digital switchover.
 When ABS-CBN offered regional free-to-air TV, it featured regional variations of TV Patrol, which were standalone news programmes that aired late in the afternoon immediately before the main national edition.

-From 2011 to 2016, TV5 used to feature regional variations in its Cebu station DYET-TV with a local news programme entitled Aksyon Bisaya.
+From 2011 to 2016, TV5 featured regional variations in its Cebu station DYET-TV with a local news programme entitled Aksyon Bisaya.
 Since then, DYET-TV has reverted to a relay station of DWET-TV.

 United Kingdom

 In British television, regional variations commonly involve the provisioning of local news and current affairs programming; for example, the licenses for the ITV network require that its stations carry a minimum quota of regional news.
 As the United Kingdom consists of four different countries, television stations serving Northern Ireland, Scotland, and Wales have a tradition of providing additional programming of interest to their respective nation, which may preempt programs seen in other regions.

 The BBC's local outlets are divided into departments for each country, including BBC English Regions (which itself is subdivided into divisions encompassing the various regions of England), BBC Northern Ireland, BBC Scotland, and BBC Cymru Wales.
-The English Regions division was first established in the 1970s in response to ITV and the growth of BBC Local Radio; it replaced broader transmission regions that previously operated in England (BBC North, BBC Midlands and East Anglia, and BBC South and West.
-BBC London primarily served as the production centre for national programmes and network feeds, and was not considered a transmission region) with a system of regional production centres for national programming in Birmingham, Bristol, and Manchester (so that national programming would not be produced exclusively from London), and smaller regions with the capability of producing local programming such as news.
+The English Regions division was first established in the 1970s in response to ITV and the growth of BBC Local Radio, replacing broader transmission regions that previously operated in England (North, Midlands and East Anglia, and South and West.
+BBC London primarily served as the production centre for national programmes and network feeds, and was not considered a transmission region), with a system of regional production centres for national programming in Birmingham, Bristol, and Manchester so that national programming would not be produced exclusively from London, and smaller regions with the capability of producing local programming such as news.